-William and Rhoda Dustin were innkeepers.
+William and Rhoda Dustin kept an inn.
 Farmers traveling to and from markets in Massachusetts liked to stop at the Dustins’ inn.

-William also farmed, and he fought with Gen. John Stark’s militia in the American Revolution.
+William, who had fought with Gen. John Stark’s militia in the American Revolution, also farmed.

 William and Rhoda Dustin were born in southern New Hampshire in Rockingham County, she in 1736 and he in 1740.
 After they married, they came to Weare, a town near Concord.

 William Dustin had nothing but an axe and a jug.
 But the couple eventually prospered as farmers and innkeepers, raising nine children.
-But Rhoda Dustin had a reputation around the town for her powers of witchcraft, which she deployed to plague her neighbors.
+But Rhoda Dustin had a reputation around the town for her powers of witchcraft.
+She supposedly deployed them to plague her neighbors.

 Whether Rhoda Dustin did anything to encourage this superstition isn’t clear, but her neighbors accused her of making all sorts of mischief.
 If she was angry, they said, she could prevent butter from forming in their churns.
 The only solution was to take a flat iron and burn out the inside of the churn to remove Rhoda’s curse.

 Townspeople also claimed she could fly and inflict illness on people and animals.
 When a young man named Reuben Favor took ill, the family blamed Rhoda Dustin.